 The course is offered for students who wish to further their artistic interests under expert guidance.
 Students are encouraged to see their art in the context of contemporary developments and to examine various aesthetic propositions.
 Students are encouraged to develop a professional approach to their own creative endeavours at all times and the course aims to assist in the transition from student to practising artist in the community.

 Structure of the Course

-Full-Time Study - two sessions - one year СР
+Full-Time Study - two sessions - one year CP

 Seminar 12

 Graduate Lecture 12

 Studio Classes 36

 Total credits per session 60

-(Minimum unsupervised studio practice (on Campu Hours per week) s)) (16
+(Minimum uncupanticed studio practice) (16 Hours 200